France1/tensorflow_mnist_estimators/README.md

   --image ./data/0.png \
   --model mnist
 ```
-which should return as classes:
+which should return as predicted `classes`:
 ```
 outputs {
   key: "classes"